As we are in the business of telling it like it is, we appreciate blunt truths when we see them.

 No sermons today … for once, someone else is grabbing (and dropping) the mic …

-This week, we were forwarded the online biography of a Columbia, S.C. attorney named Eric Poston who was recently terminated from his position with Richardson Plowden – a business-defense law firm with offices in Charleston, Columbia and Myrtle Beach.
+This week, we were forwarded the online biography of a Columbia, S.C. attorney named Eric Poston who recently resigned from his position with Richardson Plowden – a business-defense law firm with offices in Charleston, Columbia and Myrtle Beach.

 I’m South Carolina lawyer Eric Poston and I’m here to expose the truth about how our legal system operates.
 When you file a lawsuit or are charged with a crime, it’s not just you against the defendant or you against the prosecutor, it’s you against an entire Good Ole’ Boy System of lawyers and judges who have been working together their entire careers and who will be working together long after you’re out of the picture.
 Unfortunately, this oppressive system far too often includes your lawyer as well.